 Diagnosis is usually made from the patient's history and an examination, without the need for special investigations.
 An x-ray may be performed, but this is unusual for frozen shoulder.

 Most frozen shoulders naturally recover over a two to four year period after onset.
-However the pain and limitations experienced due to frozen shoulder often require treatment which commonly includes shoulder mobility exercises and stretches to maintain or regain movement.
+However the pain and limitations experienced due to frozen shoulder often require treatment which commonly includes shoulder mobility exercises and stretches to maintain or regain movement, these can be found within the contents of this leaflet.

-Painkillers such as paracetamol and ibuprofen may help and you should use them if you need to.
+Painkillers such as paracetamol and ibuprofen may help and you should use them if you need to, but please discuss this with your GP or pharmacist.
 A steroid injection may be offered in the earlier stage of a frozen shoulder to reduce pain and inflammation.

 Further management options